happybono/SonataSmooth/README.md

   Sorts nearby values and picks the middle one, using extra weight for the center.
 Removes sharp spikes while keeping the signal shape.

 - **Gaussian Weighted Median Filtering (GWMF)** <br>
   Computes a median using Gaussian weights within the kernel window.
 It preserves smooth curves with robustness to occasional spikes.
-In Adaptive mode, the kernel length W shrinks at edges, σ is recomputed as `W / 6.0`, and weights are normalized; alpha blending applies at runtime.
+In Adaptive mode, the kernel length W shrinks at edges, σ is recomputed as `W / sigmaFactor`, and weights are normalized; alpha blending applies at runtime.

 - **Gaussian Filtering**<br>
   Uses a bell-shaped curve for weights.
 Very smooth, but may let sharp jumps stay.